-MLP considers risk management as the use of a comprehensive array of instruments for managing risks in line with the strategy set out by the Executive Board, as well as the risk bearing ability process.
+MLP considers risk management as the use of a comprehensive array of instruments for managing risks in line with the strategy set out by the Executive Board in addition to the risk bearing ability process.
 Due to the potential growth and extra earnings they can offer, risks should be addressed and taken in a conscious and controlled manner within the scope of internal control/monitoring procedures.

-The operational and organisational structure, the risk management and controlling processes, as well as the special Risk Controlling, Compliance and Internal Audit functions represent key components of the Group-wide risk management system.
+The operational and organisational structure, the risk management and controlling processes, in addition to the special Risk Controlling, Compliance and Internal Audit functions are key components of the Group-wide risk management system.

-The following companies are examined within the scope of Group-wide risk management (scope of consolidation pursuant to § 25a of the German Banking Act (KWG) - Germany's "MaRisk" minimum risk management requirements consolidation scope): MLP AG, Wiesloch, MLP Finanzdienstleistungen AG, Wiesloch, ZSH GmbH Finanzdienstleistungen, Heidelberg, FERI AG, Bad Homburg v. d.
+MLP SE, Wiesloch, MLP Banking AG, Wiesloch, MLP Finanzberatung SE, Wiesloch, MLPdialog GmbH, Wiesloch, FERI AG, Bad Homburg v. d.
 Höhe, FERI Trust GmbH, Bad Homburg v. d.
 Höhe, FEREAL AG, Bad Homburg v. d.
-Höhe, FERI Trust (Luxembourg) S.A., as well as Schwarzer Familienholding GmbH, Kiel, DOMCURA AG, Kiel and NORDVERS GmbH, Kiel.
+Höhe, FERI Trust (Luxembourg) S.A., Luxembourg, in addition to DOMCURA AG, Kiel, NORDVERS GmbH, Kiel and nordias GmbH Versicherungsmakler, Kiel, are included in the Group-wide risk management (scope of consolidation pursuant to Section 25a of the German Banking Act (KWG) -Germany's "MaRisk consolidation scope").